-Achieving this milestone was all the more notable in light of the highly challenging and intensive journey the team faced when it took over the construction management (CM) of the $660-million (construction cost) project in 2008, after construction had already begun in 2007.
-Even with reshaping the construction process midstream the team met the critical target date for delivering this landmark healthcare facility, which opened to the public in August.
+Achieving this milestone was all the more notable in light of the highly challenging and intensive journey the team faced when it took over the construction management of the $660-million project after construction had already begun.
+Even with reshaping the construction process midstream, the team met the critical target date for delivering this landmark healthcare facility, which opened to the public in August.

-Designed by CO Architects, and dubbed the “hospital of the future” for its many cutting-edge features, the 740,000-sq.-ft., 11-story Palomar Medical Center accommodates up to 360 patient beds, 12 operating rooms, a 50-room trauma center, a 60,000-sq.-ft. undulating green roof and a 40,000-sq.-ft. central plant, among other features.
-The hospital incorporates many sustainable design principles and reflects the owner’s commitment to creating not only a healing environment for patients, but one that also supports the well-being of the staff through features such as skylights and light wells that deliver natural lighting into employee-only spaces.
+Designed by CO Architects, and dubbed the “hospital of the future” for its many cutting-edge features, the 789,293-sq.-ft., 11-story Palomar Medical Center accommodates up to 360 patient beds, 12 operating rooms, a 50-room trauma center, a 60,000-sq.-ft. undulating green roof and a 40,000-sq.-ft. central plant, among other features.
+The hospital incorporates many sustainable design principles and reflects the owner’s commitment to creating not only a healing environment for patients but one that also supports the wellbeing of the staff through features such as skylights and light wells that deliver natural lighting into employee-only spaces.

 The team made a midstream shift to a hybrid integrated project delivery model and kicked of the process with a series of meetings between the owner, Palomar Health, the architect and engineering team, an outside facilitator, Lou Bainbridge, and key trade contractors to align goals and expectations and establish a high-performance team to focus on continuous improvement and project/team success.